ARTICLES

 Similar to other houseplants that are poisonous to dogs, the Asparagus Fern also makes the list for sure.
 Unfortunately, asparagus ferns carry a toxin that can cause vomiting and diarrhea if ingested, along with skin irritation if your dog is exposed to it repeatedly.

-Alternative: Boston ferns (Nephrolepis Exaltata) are pet-safe, proven, and studied by veterinarians and plant lovers.
+Alternative: Boston ferns (Nephrolepis exaltata) are pet-safe, proven, and studied by veterinarians and plant lovers.
 If you give them the correct type of lighting, food, watering, and temperatures, these plants are very easy to care for and will thrive as houseplants.

-Boston fern houseplant safe for dogs
+Boston fern safe plant for dogs in living room

 8. Peace Lily

-Not many people know that the Spathiphyllum, a.k.a. peace lily is one of the houseplants that are poisonous to dogs.
+Not many people know that the Spathiphyllum, a.k.a. peace lily is one of the ten houseplants that are poisonous to dogs.
 If you have one of these in your house, you might want to consider giving them away ASAP.
 Peace lilies can cause severe and excessive drooling, and difficulty breathing and swallowing.

 Alternative: Phalaenopsis orchids are exotic flowers that feature gorgeous colors and their compact size makes them a perfect fit for a house-fit habitat.

-Recognizing And Responding To Poisoning In Dogs
+Recognizing and Responding to Poisoning in Dogs

 While it's essential to know which plants are poisonous to dogs, it's equally vital to recognize the signs of poisoning and know how to respond.
 If your dog exhibits symptoms such as excessive drooling, vomiting, diarrhea, difficulty breathing, or lethargy, it may have ingested a toxic plant.
+Take these tips in mind:

 By being vigilant and proactive, you can keep your furry friend safe and healthy.
 Remember, prevention is always better than cure, and being informed is the first step toward ensuring the well-being of your beloved pet.